-Implementing an ERP solution when your business is in the early stages of growth is the perfect time.
-It puts you in a proactive position, ready to take on future growth by streamlining processes for order entry, inventory management, quoting, invoicing, accounting etc. The alternative is to wait until you can no longer handle the expanded business, and then only search for software.
+Implementing an ERP solution when your business is in the early stages of growth is a perfect time.
+It puts you in a proactive position, ready to take on future growth by streamlining processes for order entry, inventory management, quoting, invoicing, accounting etc. The alternative is to wait until you can no longer handle the expanded business and only then search for software.
 From a strategic planning perspective, it is more beneficial to be properly prepared for growth.

 Frankly, if you want your company to grow to be a big business, you have to act and think like a big business.
 Even if you don’t need all the extra features of an ERP system right from the start, choosing a system that gives you the flexibility to grow will allow your company access to additional functionality that may be beneficial in the future.